 Learn how to eat with chopsticks

 This may sound obvious, but the Japanese don't use forks, they use chopsticks.
-You might want to practice eating rice and noddles with your chopsticks at home, before arriving to Japan.
-I've seen lots of tourists struggling to eat, which can be negatively interpreted by the chef (he might think you don't like his food, because you fiddle with it too much).
+You might want to practice eating rice and noodles with your chopsticks at home, before arriving in Japan.
+I've seen lots of tourists struggling to eat, which can be negatively interpreted by the chef (he might think you don't like his food because you fiddle with it too much).
 I say ditch the fork and eat everything with chopsticks in preparation.
+There is so much Japanese food to enjoy, and my favourite is always Kyoto food with so much kaiseki variation.
+Yum!

 Buy an IC card